dylanrohr/projects/2D Heat Transfer Solver/README.md

 Outputs: 2D heat map plots of transient time steps as well as a steady state solution if simulation run time allows.
 Also outputs total simulation runtime.

-To Run: run heat2D.m and input configuration parameters in terminal.
+To Run: run Heat2D_GUI.mlapp and input configuration parameters into GUI and hit run!

 Function Descriptions: